PhantomSquirrel7/javascript_seminar_frontend/README.md

 ## Disclaimer & Known Bugs

-- As of now "finishing" a project doesn't work, the button is there but with no effect (only a console log)
+- As of now "finishing" a project hasn't functionallity yet (missing backend support), the button is there but with no effect (only a console log)
 - Login via a Link was only tested locally, no testing with a real link yet